foss2serve/github-workflow-activity/reference.md

   related to the bug your are fixing or the feature you are implementing.
   Whatever you choose, use the same branch name throughout the example.

-Also note, lines marked with `*` represent modifications being made to files in the project.
-The exact modifications you might make, and the tools that you use to make them, depend on what you are trying to do and your preferences.
-In short, these lines should not be typed in literally, but must be interpreted in terms of the task you are performing.

 ## Setup: (1-4)